 - What process did you follow?

 - Why did you choose Michigan Tech over other institutions?
-Reasons may include but are not limited to: degree programs available, financial assistance, low cost of living, location (being in a small city), a friend or family member attended Michigan Tech.
+Reasons may include but are not limited to: degree programs available, financial assistance, low cost of living because of location (being in a small city), a friend attended Michigan Tech, etc.

 - Establish a strong tie to your home country.
 Show your motivation to return home after your studies in the US.
 Some examples of strong ties include a job that is waiting for you when you go home; owning a business, house, or property at home; a family to return to; and a bank account.
 Students who cannot establish strong ties to their home countries are automatically denied visas.
 It is one of the main reasons for visa denial.